 Many couples tell me right off hand: “We are Jewish, but do not practice”.
 Others say they want a “spiritual wedding” but not a religious wedding.
 Rest assure that I am not going to judge you by your life style or by your theological preferences.
-I am here, however, to help you sort out the ceremony style that will reflect what you are and what you stand for within a Jewish context.
-While there must be a reason you looked for a rabbi to officiate at your wedding, you probably already know that there will be a Jewish structure to the ceremony.
+I am here to help you sort out the ceremony style that will reflect what you are and what you stand for within a Jewish context.

 “Not Traditional but Modern/Egalitarian”

 As it might be expected, couples who ask a female rabbi to officiate at their wedding cannot be Orthodox.
 The majority of couples I meet want a Jewish wedding with all its [egalitarian] traditional elements.
 I create a ceremony that will address this.
 I craft a traditional service but make it possible for the bride and the groom to be equal partners under the chuppah.

 I believe that by welcoming an interfaith couple we embrace rather than reject the chance for them to become part of the Jewish community.
 Your interfaith wedding ceremony will be personalized and will also reflect both of your cultural heritages.
 Details will be discussed during our meetings.

 Rabbi Ziona will not co-officiate with clergy of the non-Jewish faith.

 I see holiness in any love relationship and I welcome same sex couples and their families.
 Among the 14 states that legalized same-sex marriage are New York State (June 22nd, 2011) and New Jersey State (October 21st, 2013).